-During fiscal 2017 and 2016, we acquired certain technologies for \$2.3 million and \$0.3 million, respectively.
+During fiscal 2017, we acquired certain technologies for \$2.3 million.
 At the time we acquired the technology, the project to develop a commercially available product did not meet the definition of having reached technological feasibility and as such, the entire cost of the acquired technology was expensed as research and development expense.

-(o) Recent Accounting Pronouncements
+(n) New Accounting Pronouncements Adopted in Fiscal 2019

-In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
-ASU No. 2014-09 supersedes the revenue recognition requirements in Revenue Recognition (Topic 605), and requires entities to recognize revenue when they transfer promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+In May 2014, the FASB issued Topic 606, which supersedes the revenue recognition requirements in Revenue Recognition (Topic 605), and requires entities to recognize revenue when they transfer promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Under the new guidance, an entity is required to evaluate revenue recognition through a five-step process.
-In applying the principles of ASU 2014-09, it is possible more judgment and estimates may be required within the revenue recognition process than is required under existing U.S. GAAP, including identifying performance obligations in the contract, estimating the amount of variable consideration to include in the transaction price, and allocating the transaction price to each separate performance obligation.
-As currently issued and amended, ASU 2014-09 is effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period, though early adoption is permitted for annual reporting periods beginning after December 15, 2016.
+In applying the principles of Topic 606, more judgment and estimates are required within the revenue recognition process than were required under previous U.S. GAAP, including identifying performance obligations in the contract, estimating the amount of variable consideration to include in the transaction price, and allocating the transaction price to each separate performance obligation.

-We will adopt ASU No. 2014-09 during the first quarter of fiscal 2019 and plan to utilize the full retrospective method.
-The adoption of ASU No. 2014-09 will primarily impact the timing of the license portion of the revenue recognized from our term contracts.
-Under the new standard, for arrangements that include term-based software licenses bundled with maintenance and support, we will be required to recognize as revenue a portion of the arrangement fee upon delivery of the software license.
-We expect to recognize as revenue a portion of the arrangement fee related to maintenance and support, professional services, and training over time as the services are provided.
-Additionally, under the new standard, we expect to capitalize certain direct and incremental commission costs to obtain a contract and amortize such costs over the expected period of benefit, rather than expensing them as incurred in the period that the commissions are earned.
+We adopted Topic 606 effective July 1, 2018 using the full retrospective method, which required us to adjust the prior periods presented.
+The adoption of Topic 606 impacted the timing of the license portion of the revenue recognized from our term contracts.
+Under the new standard, for arrangements that include term-based software licenses bundled with maintenance and support, we are now required to recognize as revenue a portion of the arrangement fee upon delivery of the software license.
+We recognize as revenue a portion of the arrangement fee related to maintenance and support, professional services, and training over time as the services are provided.
+Additionally, under the new standard, we capitalize certain direct and incremental commission costs to obtain a contract and amortize such costs over the expected period of benefit, rather than expensing them as incurred in the period that the commissions are earned.
+See Note 3, "Revenue from Contracts with Customers," to our Consolidated Financial Statements for more information on our accounting policies as a result of the adoption of Topic 606.